ledyba/Cycloa/README.md

 # License

-Cycloa is licensed under GPL v3 or later.
+Cycloa is licensed under AGPL v3 or later.